 1. Identifying Support and Resistance

 Fibonacci retracement helps traders identify areas where the price might find support or resistance before continuing its trend.
-If a stock or currency pair is in an uptrend and starts pulling back, traders look at the Fibonacci levels to determine where it might bounce back up.
+If a stock or currency pair is in an uptrend and starts to pull back, traders look at Fibonacci levels to determine where it might bounce back.

 2. Setting Entry and Exit Points

 Traders use Fibonacci retracement levels to plan their entry and exit strategies.
-They buy near a support level (like 38.2% or 61.8%) and set stop-loss orders below these levels to minimize risk.
+They buy near a support level (e.g., 38.2% or 61.8%) and set stop-loss orders below it to minimize risk.

 3. Predicting Trend Reversals